Skip to main content

 A peptide protocol can introduce a potent signal for health, but a supportive lifestyle ensures the body is capable of translating that signal into a meaningful biological outcome.

 Peptide protocols are designed to offer a targeted, intelligent signal to this system.
 For example, a peptide like Sermorelin does not directly supply growth hormone.
-Instead, it stimulates the pituitary gland to produce and release its own in a natural, pulsatile manner.
+Instead, it stimulates the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.
 This approach respects the body’s innate biological rhythms.

 The synergy becomes clear when you consider this ∞ a well-rested, well-nourished body with low levels of inflammation will have a pituitary gland that is far more responsive to the signal from Sermorelin than a body that is sleep-deprived and under chronic stress.